albar965/littlenavmap-manual/en/README.md

 ## Known Problems {#known-problems}

 *   Some airport add-ons do not modify the stock airports but only add new scenery and buildings.
 These add-ons will not be recognized as such and are therefore not highlighted on the map (italic and underlined text).
-*   Add-on developers have to use all kind of workarounds to avoid FSX&#039; limitations.
-So the display and information given for add-on airports is not always correct.
+*   Add-on developers have to use all kind of workarounds to avoid FSX limitations which means the display and information given for add-on airports is not always correct.
 Typical examples are: Airports without runways, airports with runway dimensions 0 by 0 ft or 0 ft runway width, taxiways with 0 ft width, seemingly closed taxiways, duplicate airports and more.
 *   Some KML/KMZ files do not show up on the map.
 Adding a centerpoint pushpin to the KML/KMZ file can fix this.
 *   World coverage for elevation and _OpenStreetMap_ hill shading data is limited and currently ends at 60 degree north.
 Use the _OpenTopoMap_, _OpenMapSurfer_ or _Stamen Terrain_ map themes which have world wide coverage for hill shading.
 *   There are errors in the elevation source data (like in northern Italy, Po Valley) which will show up in the flight plan elevation profile.